fugu-chop/launch_school/daily_logs/3_daily_log_nov2020.md

 __*Thoughts*__<br/>
 I definitely need to get better at chaining iterators.
 It takes me a long time to figure out the correct inputs and outputs at each stage of the iterators.
 Otherwise, I am starting to be able to solve 6 kyu problems.
 It takes me a while, and a lot of code, but it's already a significant improvement on 2 days ago, where I couldn't even digest the problems correctly.

+##### 24/11/20 (Tue)
+__*Concepts covered*__<br/>
+- RB109 Interview assessment
+  - Practice Problems
+    - Codewars (6 kyu)

+__*Time spent*__<br/>
+120 minutes

+__*Thoughts*__<br/>
+Really happy with pretty complex problem of calculating hamming distance and correcting issues.
+I worked through it relatively well.
+I also managed to solve a 6 kyu problem in less than a minute with some careful reading.

+I also gave a Regex problem a fair swing, but didn't end up succeeding - I'm just not sure how to concatenate multiple characters in a string, in a group and then replace that group.
+I also ran into a few problems that required extra modules, like `date` and `datetime` from the standard library.
+I'm going to avoid these style of problems for now.

+I need to remember to slow down and apply the PEDAC method.
+I find myself kind of overwhelmed by the amount of steps required to solve a problem, and while I do break up the problem into bits, I immediately start jumping into those bits without piecing together the whole solution.
+I also spent a significant amount of time working on a problem, only to find I had got the requirements wrong.